How much can I save on energy bills with double-glazed windows?

 UPVC is an acronym for Unplasticised Polyvinyl Chloride.
 The “unplasticised” part indicates that UPVC doesn’t have the same flexibility as normal plastic.
 Rigidity makes UPVC window frames ideal for double glazing.
 UPVC is the most cost-effective option for Redhill residents.
 Traditional timber frames are three times more expensive and much less efficient.

-Future Windows offers quality UPVC doors as well as windows.
+Future Windows offers high-quality domestic and commercial door installations for UPVC products.
 This includes patio doors, bi-fold doors and French doors.
-We also specialise in composite front doors.

 What are the advantages of aluminium windows and doors?

-Aluminium doors and windows are the greenest option because they are so easily recycled and, when processed, they only use 5% of the energy required to produce new aluminium frames from scratch.
-Aluminium windows and doors are stronger and have slimmer profiles, so they can include a larger area of glazing that’s ideal for letting more light into homes and conservatories.
+Aluminium doors and windows are the greenest option because they are easily recyclable and, when processed, require only 5% of the energy needed to produce new aluminium frames from scratch.
+Aluminium entrance doors and windows are stronger and have slimmer profiles, allowing for a larger area of glazing that’s ideal for letting more light into homes and conservatory installations.

 UPVC is recyclable but only up to around 10 or 12 times.